 We Have State-of-the-Art Neurointensive Care and Stroke Units

 Here at the Nebraska Medical Center, we have dedicated stroke units with highly trained staff specializing in stroke care.
 Our Neuroscience Intensive Care Unit and state-of-the-art Stroke Unit, made up of 64 beds, is where patients recovering from a stroke can receive specialized monitoring and care.

 Stroke is the leading cause of disability in the United States, therefore implementing rehabilitation services after a stroke is crucial in your recovery.

 The outlook for stroke patients today is more hopeful than ever due to advances in both stroke treatment and rehabilitation.

-Our rehabilitation program is customized for each patient to help restore you or your loved one to optimal health, functioning and well-being.
+Our rehabilitation program is customized for each patient to help restore optimal health, functioning and well-being.

 We Supply the Doctors Other Nebraska Hospitals Rely on to Diagnose Strokes